 Let’s just get it out there—this probably isn’t the most glamorous moment of your life, but accidents are inevitable and you shouldn’t stress over what to do when disaster strikes.

-We all know that the best way to never have to deal with this mess is using a protector, but what do you do if the protector fails or you, ahem, just haven’t gotten around to ordering one yet?
+We all know that the best way to never have to deal with this mess is using a mattress protector, but what do you do if the protector fails or you, ahem, just haven’t gotten around to ordering one yet?
 Now’s not the time to regret putting off that order.
-With this handy guide, you should be able to remove any trace of that accident and become an expert on how to get pee stains out of a mattress.
+With this handy “How To Clean Urine From A Mattress” guide, you should be able to remove any trace of that accident and become an expert on how to get pee stains out of a mattress.
 And who doesn’t want to be an expert in something, right?
 Right.

-How To Get Fresh Pee Out Of A Mattress
+How To Clean Fresh Urine From A Mattress

 If you just woke up to a gift from a child that snuck into your bed late last night and you need to know what to do now, follow these steps below.
 If the accident has had time to set and dry, jump down to the next section for a heavier method.
 If things are still wet, you’ve got a pretty good chance at making it appear as if this morning never happened at all.
 You’ll need white vinegar, baking soda, a few towels, and a vacuum to take back your bed.
 Ideally, you’ve just awoken to this surprise and have the rest of the day to let your new best friend, baking soda, sit for a while to work its magic.

-If you’re wondering how to get the pee smell out of a mattress, this method should take care of it.
+If you’re wondering how to get the urine smell out of a mattress, this cleaning method should take care of it.
 This can also serve as a guide for how to get old pee stains out of a mattress!

 - Remove all of your bedding and get it into the wash right away.